Table of Contents

 Use these guidelines to assess water depth and determine whether crossing is safe:

-- If water covers the bottom of road reflectors (typically about 2 inches deep), proceed with extreme caution.
+- If water covers the bottom of road reflectors (typically about 2 inches deep), proceed cautiously.

 - If water reaches the center of standard wheels (about 6 to 8 inches), avoid crossing if possible.